software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .highlight}

-> The remaining user stories are related to the student dashboard application and they should be implemented as a frontend application which uses REST API endpoints implemented in the backend.
+> The remaining user stories are related to the _student dashboard application_ and they should be implemented as a _frontend application_ which uses REST API endpoints implemented in the backend.

 {: .important-title }

-> Exercise 18
+> 🎯 Exercise 18
 >
 > Plan the tasks for the fifth user story, "{{site.sprint_2_user_story_6}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 >